-The characteristic black roots can be seen by washing the infected roots free of growing media and then viewing them carefully with a hand lens or under a dissecting microscope.
+The characteristic black roots can be seen by washing the infected roots free of growing media and then viewing them with magnification.
 Look for the black, longitudinal areas on infected roots.
 Root tips may also be blackened.
-You can also look for the characteristic dark brown to black thick-walled overwintering spores known as chlamydospores.
+Look for the characteristic dark